 While people may experience different symptoms, the most common symptom is a scratchy sensation or the feeling that something is in your eye.
 Other symptoms may include stinging or burning, excess tearing that follows dryness periods, discharge, pain, and redness in the eye, in addition to the feeling of heavy eyelids and blurred vision.

 For those dealing with occasional or mild symptoms, making simple life changes or using over the counter treatments may help.
-However, if you attempt to treat your eyes and they continue to remain red or irritated, reach out to your optometrist or a specialist for help.
+However, if you attempt to treat your eyes and they continue to remain red or irritated, reach out to your optometrist or a eye doctor for help.
 The Dry Eye Zone is a great resource to learn more about the condition and ways to treat it.
 Depending on the severity and cause of a person’s dry eye, the following treatment options can be considered:

 - Antibiotic to reduce eyelid inflammation

 - Eyedrops to control cornea inflammation: May be controlled with prescription eye drops that contain cyclosporine